OpenBMB/XAgent/README.md

 ![bert_3](assets/readme/bert_3.png)

 ## 📊 Evaluation
 We conduct human preference evaluation to evaluate XAgent's performance.
-We prepare over 50 realworld complex tasks for evaluation, which can be categorized into 5 class: Search and Report, Coding and Developing, Data Analysis, Math and Life Assistant.
+We prepare over 50 real-world complex tasks for evaluation, which can be categorized into 5 classes: Search and Report, Coding and Developing, Data Analysis, Math, and Life Assistant.
-We compare the result of XAgent with [AutoGPT](https://github.com/Significant-Gravitas/AutoGPT), the result shows a total win of XAgent over AutoGPT.
+We compare the results of XAgent with [AutoGPT](https://github.com/Significant-Gravitas/AutoGPT), which shows a total win of XAgent over AutoGPT.
 You can download records for XAgent [here](https://drive.google.com/drive/folders/1_slFNXUBQ1CGiNLMCCYoQXZYNGAAdHok?usp=sharing).

 ![HumanPrefer](assets/readme/agent_comparison.png)

-We report a significant improvement of XAgent over AutoGPT in term of human preference.
+We report a significant improvement of XAgent over AutoGPT in terms of human preference.

 We also evaluate XAgent on the following benchmarks:
 ![Benchmarks](assets/readme/eval_on_dataset.png)